LincaMarius/ISAP-1_Block_Diagram/README.md

 ## About the project, brief description
 The goal of this project is to create a more efficient version of the SAP (Simple As Possible) computer, but with minimal changes.

-## Design improvement by analyzing and modifying the block diagram of the SAP-1 computer

-### Original Block Diagram
+## Original SAP-1 Computer Block Diagram

 The original Block Diagram of the SAP-1 computer can be found in the book "Digital Computer Electronics" by Albert Paul Malvino and Jerald A. Brown, on page 141 and is labeled Figure 10-1.